 Swimming is popular as both a recreational and competitive activity.
-For exercise, it’s a popular way to develop strength throughout the body, and it’s also a useful form of physical therapy due to the low resistance and low impact on joints.
+As exercise, it’s a popular way to develop strength throughout the body, and it’s also a useful form of physical therapy due to the low resistance and low impact on joints.
 Swimming as an exercise is also taught for lifesaving purposes.
-Competitively, swimming races take place in butterfly, backstroke, breaststroke and freestyle.
+Competitively, swimming races take place in butterfly, backstroke, breaststroke, and freestyle.

-The only pieces of equipment necessary for both practices and competition in swimming are a swimsuit, a swim cap and goggles.
+The only pieces of equipment necessary for both practice and competition in swimming are a swimsuit, a swim cap, and goggles.
 A wide variety of each of these items exists, so the swimmer can choose based on preference–for example, swim caps are made of either silicone or latex, and goggles come in many different lens shapes and with different types of straps.

 Swimming accessories include a variety of items frequently used by swimmers to enhance their overall experience or aid in certain activities.
 Swimming accessories can be used in the pool to make swimming more pleasurable or easy, in the case of fins and goggles, or provide benefits to swimmers that don’t involve being in the pool, such as mesh bags, water bottles, and towels.
 The most commonly used swimming accessories consist of:

 Swimming fins are fins that swimmers wear on their feet.
-They are most commonly used for divers who are scuba diving or snorkeling deep waters and exploring.
+They are most commonly used by divers who are scuba diving or snorkeling deep waters and exploring.
 Swimming fins are also used in a pool to help swimmers better their kicking while swimming.
 Fins will increase the power of a swimmer's kicks.
-There are different sizes to fit different sized feet and they cost between $30 and $50 dollars.
+There are different sizes to fit different-sized feet, and they cost between $30 and $50.

 Swimming headphones are waterproof headphones that stay in a swimmer's ears while they are swimming.
-They are not able to be worn at the same time as swimming ear plugs.
+They are not able to be worn at the same time as swimming earplugs.
 Swimming headphones are usually bluetooth, which allows the phone playing music to sit nearby, outside of the pool.
 Swimming headphones vary in cost, depending on the quality, but tend to be pretty expensive.
-You are more likely to find these at headphone or earbud companies like Beats or AfterShokz for around $150 dollars.
+You are more likely to find these from headphones or earbud companies like Beats or AfterShokz for around $150.

-A swimming mesh bag is a bag that is usually a little smaller than a backpack and it tends to have a drawstring.
-A mesh bag is usually brought around by swimmers to carry their stuff, so that even when it gets wet, it will dry out.
+A swimming mesh bag is a storage bag that is usually a little smaller than a backpack, and it tends to have a drawstring.
+A mesh bag is usually brought around by swimmers to carry their stuff so that even when it gets wet, it will dry out.
 People will put their swimming suits, goggles, towels, and more in a swimming mesh bag.
-They are sold for between $5 and $30 dollars.
+They are sold for between $5 and $30.
 This bag keeps your equipment together in one place.

 Swimming goggles are worn by swimmers to protect their eyes from the water and chlorine in swimming pools.
-Goggles are worn so swimmers are able to comfortably keep their eyes open underwater.
+Goggles are worn so that swimmers are able to comfortably keep their eyes open underwater.
 Swimmers want to keep their eyes open underwater to see where they are going and to continue swimming in a straight line.
 Goggles are priced between $10 and $30.
-There are many different types of goggles and the ones that fit tight are the best for swimmers so water stays out of the goggles and their eyes.
+There are many different types of goggles, and the ones that fit tight are the best for swimmers, so the water stays out of the goggles and their eyes.

-A swimming water bottle is like any other water bottle.
-It is important to be hydrated before, during, and after exercise.
-And while you may be swimming in water, you don’t want to drink that chlorinated water.
-Bringing a full water bottle with you to drink from is a smart and great decision for people who go swimming.
-Many simple water bottles can be bought for under $10 dollars.
+A swimming water bottle is like any other water bottle, used for hydration before, during, and after exercise.
+While you may be swimming in water, you don’t want to drink chlorinated pool water or untreated water in a lake or the ocean.
+Bringing a full water bottle with you to drink from is a smart decision for people who go swimming.
+Many simple water bottles can be bought for under $10.

 Multiple different options of clothing are available for swimmers of all shapes and sizes.
 Swimming clothing should be comfortable and not hinder your skills in the water.
 While individuals have the freedom to decide what kind of swimming clothing they prefer, some form of it must be worn by every swimmer at the pool.
 Options for swimming clothing include: